Obsidianviel/Etch-a-Sketch/README.md

 **Open the Project**

-   Open https://kommairi.github.io/kommairi/Etch-a-Sketch in your web browser to view and interact with the application.
+   Open: https://kommairi.github.io/Etch-a-Sketch/ in your web browser to view and interact with the application.